Coffmans/ProcessOverwatchV2/README.md

 I created this project to allow me to monitor specific processes on my computers.
 It is designed to support processes on a local machine (using the main app) and on remote machines (using the agent service).

+It is a work-in-progress and needs to be thoroughly tested.

 <h3>Functionality</h3>
 <ul>
   <li>Define processes to be monitored</li>